git-for-windows/git-for-windows.github.io/FAQ.md

 To achieve this in windows following command could be placed inside the launcher:
 `C:\Windows\System32\cmd.exe /c "set LANG=en_GB && start C:\git-sdk-64\git-bash.exe && exit"`
 replace `en_GB` with your preferred locale.

+## I have errors while building the solution in Visual studio
+(i.e. `fatal error C1083: Cannot open include file: 'openssl/ssl.h': No such file or directory`)

+Try to open the console and invoke `git\compat\vcbuild\vcpkg_install.bat`.
+Make sure that it has completed successfully, then clean and rebuild the solution.

+Ensure also that you are using proper Build Tools (v140).
+It's going by default in VS 2015.
+If you are using VS 2017, you need to install them manually.
+Do not upgrade the project to v141 - it can't be done automatically.

 ## Licenses